prisma/prisma1/docs/03-Guides/02-Auth/03-Authentication-with-Facebook-for-React-&-Apollo.md

 In this guide, you learned how to build a simple app using an Facebook-based authentication workflow.

-You created your GraphQL server from scratch using the Graphcool CLI and customized the [`facebook`](https://github.com/graphcool/modules/tree/master/authentication/facebook) authentication module according to your needs by adding a relation to the `Post` type.
+You created your GraphQL server from scratch using the Graphcool CLI and customized the [`facebook`](https://github.com/graphcool/templates/tree/master/authentication/facebook) authentication template according to your needs by adding a relation to the `Post` type.

 You then configured Apollo Client inside your React app and implemented all required operations.
-Finally you removed the wildcard permission from the project and explicitly defined permission rules for the operations that your API exposes.
+Finally you removed the wildcard permission from the service and explicitly defined permission rules for the operations that your API exposes.